123pyLeo/123pyLeo.github.io/hobbies.md

     }
 </style>

-<br>There must be something truly magical about standing on stage to give a fantastic speech, which considerably lifts my spirits and energizes my entire body.
-If you desire to master a specific knowledge in depth, just give a prelection.
-If you can explain to others for complete understanding, you are already an expert.
-I really enjoy the accomplishment of imparting my knowledge to others, so what I strive for is to be **a student's favorite professor** at the [best universities in my hometown].
+<br>There is something truly magical about immersing oneself in the worlds of reading and expressing, which significantly uplifts my spirits and invigorates my entire being.
+To truly master a specific knowledge deeply, one should write about it.
+If you can convey ideas clearly for others to understand, you have already achieved a level of expertise.
+I find immense joy in the accomplishment of sharing my thoughts with others, and my aspiration is to become a student's favorite author at the leading universities in my hometown.

 <!--
 ## Past Hobbies